Jacqueline Moloney is an innovator in higher education

 As the first female leader of the University of Massachusetts Lowell and a double River Hawk, Chancellor Jacquie Moloney has ambitious plans for growth in many areas of the campus.
 Learn more about the strategic plan

-Listen to Chancellor Jacquie Moloney’s conversation with alumni that took place on Oct.
-26 during the university’s first-ever Phonecast engaging more than 4,500 alumni in 45 minutes.
-In this engaging conversation, alumni asked questions of the chancellor as she shared her vision for the future success of UMass Lowell.
+Listen to Chancellor Jacquie Moloney’s conversation with members of the Chancellor’s Leadership Society that took place on May 15 via Phonecast.
+In this engaging 30-minute conversation, CLS members asked questions of the chancellor as she shared her vision for the future success of UMass Lowell.
 Listen now.

 Make a Gift